oneapi-src/level-zero-spec/include/tools/PROG.md

 ## Registration
 Tools may independently register for enter and exist callbacks for individual API calls, per Device Group.
-- ::xetTracerSetPrologues is used to specify all the enter callbacks
+* ::xetTracerSetPrologues is used to specify all the enter callbacks
-- ::xetTracerSetEpilogues is used to specify all the exist callbacks
+* ::xetTracerSetEpilogues is used to specify all the exist callbacks
-- If the value of a callback is nullptr, then it will be ignored.
+* If the value of a callback is nullptr, then it will be ignored.

 The callbacks are defined as a collection of per-API function pointers, with the following parameters:
-- "_params_t* params": a structure capturing pointers to the input and output parameters of the current instance
+* params : a structure capturing pointers to the input and output parameters of the current instance
-- "::xe_result_t result": the current value of the return value
+* result : the current value of the return value
-- "void* pGlobalUserData": the user's global pointer for the callback's tracer
+* pGlobalUserData : the user's global pointer for the callback's tracer
-- "void** ppLocalUserData": a per-instance, per-tracer storage location for passing data from the prologue to the epilogue
+* ppLocalUserData : a per-instance, per-tracer storage location for passing data from the prologue to the epilogue

 The followsing sample code demonstrates a basic usage of API tracing: